Vaishz/Vaishz/README.md

-- 👋 Hi, I’m @vaishz
+- 👋 Hey there!
+I’m @vaishz
 - 👀 I’m interested in artificial intelligence and machine learning
 - 🌱 I’m currently learning to create and explore
-- 💞️ I’m looking to collaborate on somethin cool
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me via mail :u

 <!---
 Vaishz/Vaishz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.